Russel88/DAtest/README.md

 ANCOM use the `paired` variable in a repeated measures manner

-### *If you have non-relative abundances, e.g. for normalized protein abundance or absolute microbiome abundance:*
+### If you have non-relative abundances, e.g. for normalized protein abundance or absolute microbiome abundance

     mytest <- testDA(data, predictor, relative = FALSE)